lk-geimfari/awesomo/languages/RUBY.md

 [**FactoryBot**](https://github.com/thoughtbot/factory_bot) is a fixtures replacement with a straightforward definition syntax, support for multiple build strategies (saved instances, unsaved instances, attribute hashes, and stubbed objects), and support for multiple factories for the same class (user, admin_user, and so on), including factory inheritance.

 ---
+[**Faker**](https://github.com/faker-ruby/faker) is a library to generates random data, used in factories to can test differents cases in the same situation

 [**Faraday**](https://github.com/lostisland/faraday) is an HTTP client lib that provides a common interface over many adapters (such as Net::HTTP) and embraces the concept of Rack middleware when processing the request/response cycle.